DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Refining the Hover Effect:** We could explore how to improve the transition of the button's hover effect.
 While the lesson uses a simple color change, we could add a `transition` property to the button's base style to make the color change smooth instead of instantaneous, which is a common best practice for user experience.

 ---

+#### QUIZ

+### Course Step Number: 422

+### Date Researched: 2025-08-07

+### Robust Summary of Best Practices and Modernization

+This quiz reinforced key concepts related to CSS styling and 3D effects.
+The `perspective` property is a crucial part of modern CSS for creating immersive 3D experiences, while the `border` property is a fundamental and widely used tool for adding visual structure to elements.
+The combination of these properties, and the understanding of their correct application, are essential for modern web development.

+---